Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Heating System Design

 Use carbon fiber as even, flexible heat in dynamic apparel, use heating film to make thin in base layers or wire to use in vests because of the budget.
+This selection process is central to effective heating element design in any OEM or ODM heated apparel project.
 Plan wattage: 15-25W in jackets to fit such zones as chest or sleeves.
 In a jacket design to be worn by the motorcycle riders, we have used carbon fiber as it is resistant to vibration that provides us with steady 120-140 F.

 Battery System Development

 Select BMS protection with choice of capacity (2000-5000mAh) and voltage (7.4V).
 Add run time and cold resistance – Li-ion cells deteriorate at temperatures below zero.
+Reliable battery solutions for heated apparel must balance runtime, safety, and cold-weather stability together.
 In the case of custom-heated gloves, we came up with exchangeable packs to increase the wear time of the gloves during long shifts and ensure safety as required in the UL.

 PCB & Temperature Control Circuit

 Switches, remotes or app Design switches, remotes or apps with logic to provide multi-level heating or auto-shutoff.
+This control architecture depends heavily on solid PCBA design for heated wearables to ensure stable and safe performance.
 Tems are stabilized by PID.
 In an ODM vest, we added Bluetooth PCBs to control the app, which was tested to be interfering with FCC.

 Pattern & Fit Engineering

 Design outer shell patterns and lining patterns and route the wiring to eliminate folds.
 Ergonomics are important- curved gloves with pre-curved fingers.
+This stage is a core part of product design and engineering for heated wearables because fit and wiring layout directly affect comfort and reliability.
 In the case of a worker line, we designed reinforced palms with Thinsulate, making wiring remain in place during flex.

 Material Selection